ibrahimelnemr/miscellaneous/README.md

 A python program that encodes and decodes a string using a dictionary compression algorithm.

+## coursera-courses

+Projects or assignments associated with coursera courses.

 ## guessing-game

 A simple number guessing game implemented in multiple languages.